100 Years of Changing Lives

 • Pet behavior and training books

-The ARL publishes “For Love of Dogs” and “For Love of Cats,” the first pet behavior and training books authored by an animal shelter.
+The ARL publishes “For Love of Dogs” and “For Love of Cats,” the first pet behavior and training books by an animal shelter.

 • Improved animal cruelty laws

-The largest rescue to date
+• The largest rescue to date

-• Dallas County Horses
+• Dallas County rescue

 The ARL assists Dallas County authorities in seizing 46 horses from a property, the largest horse rescue in ARL history.